host2071/gotomysites/README.md

 2. Type a keyword followed by a search query (e.g., `youtube react tutorial`) to search on that site
 3. Click on any site icon in the grid on the home page for instant access

-**Search Suggestions:**
-- When you focus on the empty search bar, popular sites are displayed
-- As you type, suggestions appear automatically based on your saved keywords
-- Use arrow keys to navigate suggestions, Enter to select, or click with your mouse
-- Selected suggestions are added to the search bar with a space after them

-**Keyboard Shortcuts:**
-- `Arrow Up/Down` - Navigate through suggestions
-- `Enter` - Select a suggestion or perform search
-- `Escape` - Close suggestions

 **Managing Your Sites:**
 1. Click the settings icon (⚙️) in the top right corner
 2. In the settings page, you can: